urbit/urbit.org-reloaded/content/docs/azimuth/l2-flow.md

 how they communicate with each other.
 This also constitutes an explanation for how Urbit implements the data flow of naive rollups.

-The following diagram illustrates the high-level structure of Azimuth as seen from the perspective of Urbit.
+The following diagram illustrates the high-level structure of Azimuth.

 ![High level overview](https://media.urbit.org/docs/layer2/l2-high.svg)